 .
 Abnormal spacing: some people are born naturally with unusual and irregular teeth spacing that widens with age.
 Veneers can be used to eliminate such dental gaps.

 .
-Uneven teeth: teeth gnashing, teeth grinding, and general wear and tear can cause uneven teeth.
+Uneven teeth: teeth-gnashing, teeth grinding, and general wear and tear can cause uneven teeth.
 Uneven teeth can lead to malocclusion or other cosmetic issues.

 .
-Severe stained and discoloration: Seriously stained or discoloured teeth may not be fully treated with teeth whitening treatment.
+Severe stained and discoloration: Seriously stained or discolored teeth may not be fully treated with teeth whitening treatment.
 In such a case, veneers treatment Houston can be a simple and affordable cosmetic solution.